Tulpep/Network-AutoSwitch/README.md

 NetworkAutoSwitch.exe
 ```

 When used as Windows Service it will work for all users in the machine, even it they dont have Windows administrative rights.
+It will start automatically with your System.
 To install it run as
 ```bash
 NetworkAutoSwitch.exe --install